Harvard University Climate Change Solutions Fund Grant

 Location of residency: Massachusetts

-University restriction: Harvard UniversityView website Save Need help writing this grant?
+University restriction: Harvard UniversityView website Save

 The Harvard University Climate Change Solutions Fund supports research and policy initiatives intended to hasten the transition from carbon-based energy systems to those that rely on renewable energy sources, to develop methods for diminishing the impact of existing carbon-based energy systems on the climate, and to propel scientific, technological, legal, policy and artistic innovations needed to accelerate progress toward cleaner energy and a greener world.